 The house was built by Richard Nelthorpe, son of a Yorkshire merchant, who married advantageously.
 In 1620 Richard purchased the estate of Baysgarth, near Barton-upon-Humber, which became the main family residence, and Scawby became home to junior members of the Nelthorpe family.
 A memorial to Richard Nelthorpe stands in the parish church, which is located immediately beside Scawby Hall.

-The Nelthorpe family had their fair of eccenrics; one of them was executed for his involvement in the Rye House Plot of 1685, another sailed his private yacht to the Crimean War and fought in the trenches - as a civilian.
-The Nelthorpes married into the Sutton family to form the Sutton-Nelthorps, and a later Sutton-Nelthorpe went off to fight at Gallipoli in 1915, bringing his gold clubs with him, wrapped in burlap for protection.
+The Nelthorpe family had their fair share of eccentrics; one of them was executed for his involvement in the Rye House Plot of 1685, another sailed his private yacht to the Crimean War and fought in the trenches - as a civilian.
+The Nelthorpes married into the Sutton family to form the Sutton-Nelthorps, and a later Sutton-Nelthorpe went off to fight at Gallipoli in 1915, bringing his golf clubs with him, wrapped in burlap for protection.

 We came on a baking hot summer's day.
-We were just a bit early for the house opening, and took advantage of the opportunity to explore the walled garden beside the house.
-This is an absolute delight; apart from providing a bit of welcome shade and summ,er colour, the garden was a pleasure for the senses; with the scent of massed flowers mingling, and thje sight of the manor house always present over the stone walls.
+We were just a bit early for the house opening and took advantage of the opportunity to explore the walled garden beside the house.
+This is an absolute delight; apart from providing a bit of welcome shade and summer colour, the garden was a pleasure for the senses; with the scent of massed flowers mingling, and the sight of the manor house always present over the stone walls.

-The tour was excellent, and gave a very good pictuire of how the house changed over the years - and just how much has remained the same.
-After the tour we went through the garden gate to the church, which, although heavily remodelled in the Victorian period, had some very nice historic features, including memorials to many of the Nelthorpes whose portraits we'd just been looking at in the Hall.
+The tour was excellent and gave a very good picture of how the house changed over the years - and just how much has remained the same.
+After the tour, we went through the garden gate to St Hybald's Church, which, although heavily remodelled in the Victorian period, had some very nice historic features, including memorials to many of the Nelthorpes whose portraits we'd just been looking at in the Hall.